arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 ![Sketches in the Arduino Cloud.](assets/sketch.png)

-Clicking on each sketch will direct you to the [Cloud Editor](), which is an online version of the Arduino IDE.
+Clicking on each sketch will direct you to the [Cloud Editor](https://create.arduino.cc/editor/), which is an online version of the Arduino IDE.
 Here you can write a program, compile it and upload it to your board.

-***To get started with the Cloud Editor, check out the [Getting Started guide]().***
+***To get started with the Cloud Editor, check out the [Cloud Editor Guide](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/arduino-cloud/cloud-editor/getting-started-cloud-editor).***

 ## Regular Sketches

-A regular sketch in the Arduino Cloud are exactly like sketches used in the [Arduino IDE](), with no difference whatsoever.
+A regular sketch in the Arduino Cloud are exactly like sketches used in the [Arduino IDE](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/software/ide-v2), with no difference whatsoever.
 You can take a sketch from the online IDE and compile it in the offline IDE.

 A regular sketch only has two minimum requirements: the inclusion of the `void loop()` and `void setup()` functions, which are required for any Arduino sketch.